Analytical sky simulation

 We investigate, implement, and analyze two phenomenological skylight models.
 One of these is the well-known Preetham model1, based on the Perez luminance model to perform fast sky simulations under clear daylight.
 The other is the Hosek-Wilkie model2, a significant improvement of the Preetham model.
 Taking into account some additional phenomena that determine the color of the sky, this method still manages real-time performance.

 The conclusion of our evaluation is that the Hosek-Wilkie model is indeed an improvement upon the Preetham model, although there are some drawbacks as well.
 By design - a more extensive formula is used for simulation - the computational performance is 30% lower than the Preetham model.
-Furthermore, the Hosek-Wilkie method generates an increase in brightness at lower solar elevations, which goes against the natural course of things - nature dictates a decreasing brightness as the sun gets lower.
+Furthermore, the Hosek-Wilkie method generates an increase in brightness at lower solar elevations, which goes against physical correctness - in reality, brightness decreases as the sun gets lower.
 Finally, under certain conditions, the Hosek-Wilkie model gives wrong results, which is attributed to the fact that it is a phenomenological model.
 However, in previous research, the same problem was encountered in the Preetham model as well.

 This project was implemented in C++ with OpenGL.